Terms and Conditions

 4.1 The Supplier shall ensure that:

-4.2 The Supplier shall deliver the Goods to the location set out in the Order or such other location as the parties may agree (Delivery Location) at any time after the Supplier notifies the Customer that the Goods are ready.
+4.2 The Supplier shall deliver the Goods to the location set out in the Order or such other location as the parties may agree (the “Delivery Location”) at any time after the Supplier notifies the Customer that the Goods are ready.

-4.3 Delivery of the Goods shall be completed on the arrival of the Goods at the Delivery Location.
+4.3 Delivery of the Goods shall be completed on the unloading of the Goods at the Delivery Location.

 4.4 Any dates quoted for delivery are approximate only, and the time of delivery is not of the essence.
 The Supplier shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the failure of the Customer to provide the Supplier with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.